NUTRITION CONSULTANCY

 - Maternity swelling

-- Post-operative swelling such as fractures, hip and knee
+- Post-operative swelling such as fractures, hip and knee replacement

 Excellent for post plastic surgery (face, neck, abdomen, thighs etc), by speeding up healing, pain reduction, bruising and swelling